Thursday, January 19, 2006

 Basically, Kevin is raging on the internet's democratization of publishing.
 And he does a pretty good job of it at that.
 In the 6th, 9th and 10th paragraphs, Kevin presents the evidence, brings up the history, and then points out the absurdity that the democratization of the internet has unleashed.
 Read them for yourself:

-"Over at Boingboing, readers are treated to links to video footage of alleged sasquatch sightings, scans of old Soviet New Year’s greeting cards and other moments of internet Zen.
+I am not entirely sure what to make of this article.
+Is Kevin lashing out at those who would have their voices heard, no matter how screeching or inane they may be to his ears, or is he simply relating his inability to use Google in a way that is meaningful to him and his craft?
+I cannot say, but I did like the way he put the words together."Over at Boingboing, readers are treated to links to video footage of alleged sasquatch sightings, scans of old Soviet New Year’s greeting cards and other moments of internet Zen.
 And, if they so choose, readers at Memepool can immerse themselves in a concise online history of the codpiece – no doubt the first of its kind."

-"Centuries ago, the advent of the printing press broke the clergy’s monopoly on knowledge and ushered in a profound upheaval that culminated in the Enlightenment.
+[...]"Centuries ago, the advent of the printing press broke the clergy’s monopoly on knowledge and ushered in a profound upheaval that culminated in the Enlightenment.
 But now, at my desk, with five browser windows open, I can’t help wondering whether, in this new publishing era, society is faced with diminishing returns."

 "It is not hard to imagine a world in the near future where those who sit in the lap of luxury pay to have people scour the earth, picking out only the most important bits of information to deliver to them each day, free of distractions and diversions.
 Something like a newspaper springs to mind."